 The Common Blue is rather less common in Britain than it used to be, but it is certainly one of the most widespread of all the 'blues.
 You can expect see these pretty little insects on wasteland and roadsides as well as in flowery grassland and sand dune sites from April through until at least early September.
 The females hardly justify the name 'blue'; they have a distinctly violet tinge with orange markings near the edges of their wings.

-Males of this species are paler and lack the orange upperwing markings; they do. however, vary in the depth of the blue colour of their wings.
+Males of this species are paler and lack the orange upperwing markings; they do, however, vary in the depth of the blue colour of their wings.
 The dark-blue male pictured below was seen on a high limestone plateau in southern France in mid May.

 Key identification features of the Common Blue are white outer edges of the wings that are not crossed by dark lines radiating to the edges; orange patches near the outer edges of the undersides of the wings; and an additional (compared with other 'blues') rounded dark spot on the forewing some 5mm or so away from the body of the insect.

 In Britain the Common Blue occurs throughout England Wales and Scotland, and it is equally ubiquitous in Ireland.
 Elsewhere, this butterfly's range extends throughout Europe, including Scandinavia; down into North Africa, and across Asia into Japan.

 The female Common Blue shown above and the pair below are Polyommatus icarus f. celena and were photographed in the Algarve region of Portugal.
 (Pictures by Rob Petley-Jones)

 The larval foodplants used by the Common Blue are various members of the pea family, Fabaceae.
 They include various vetches (Vicia spp), Clovers (Trifolium spp), Medicks (Medicago spp) and most commonly Bird's-foot-trefoil (Lotus corniculatus).